 Pork Chops from Fresh or Frozen from Recipes from a Pantry:

 Make super easy pork chops that are fresh or frozen.
 Doesn’t that take the pressure off dinner?
 No defrosting required!
 All you need is some bone-in pork chops, seasonings, a little oil, and your favorite sauce or dressing.

 This zesty, saucy bean recipe is going to become a new favorite.
 Serve them with BBQ, Hispanic dishes, or add them to soups, chili, or stew.
 Made with pantry staples, this recipe is budget-friendly.
 If you like your foods on the spicier side, you’ll really like the little kick you get from the cayenne pepper.
 It’s so easy to double or triple these beans if you’re feeding a crowd.

-Easy Penne Pasta from The Inspiration Edit:
+Easy Penne Pasta from The Instant Pot Table

 This easy penne pasta is made with cooked sausage and a creamy tomato sauce for lots of flavor.
 Once the sausages are sauteed, the rest of the ingredients all cook together in just 4 minutes.
 How simple is that?

 You’ll want to make a big batch of this BBQ pulled chicken.
 It’s great on sandwiches, tacos, sweet potatoes, or served over rice.
 The onions and additional seasoning are optional—you can simply use chicken and BBQ sauce if you’d like.
 The recipe is easy to double without increasing the cooking time.